EduardGabel/Gabel_NS2020/README.md

 # ProjectNeuron
-📚 Prediction of price degrees in car industry, producted cars
+📚 Prediction of price degrees in car industry or producted cars

 # NEURAL NETWORK